 Space: 1999 had quite a few characters disappear between its first and second season.
 From the regular cast, Paul Morrow, David Kano and Victor Bergman were suddenly gone without explanation.
 The Moonbase Alpha Technical Notebook explains that all three died... and apparently lines of dialogue were written to that effect but never used, making their absence all the more glaring as there was nowhere they could have gone (Not quite.
 Morrow and Kano's absences are never explained, but the Season 2 opener "The Metamorph" confirms in dialogue between Verdeschi and Sandra Benes that Victor Bergman died due to a malfunctioning spacesuit).
 A recurring character, Tanya Alexander, also went missing.
 Dr. Robert Mathias, Helena's assistant in the medical center, was briefly used in a much smaller role but then disappeared (again, the tech notebook "explains" that he changed sections).
 This was compounded when Tony Verdeschi started in like he'd always been there in their place at the beginning of the season.

-Spin City: This show was well known for this — of all the characters who left, only Mike (Michael J Fox) actually had an exit storyline.
+Spin City was well known for this — of all the characters who left, only Mike (Michael J Fox) actually had an exit storyline.
 This meant that, over the course of the series, Stacy, James, Nikki, Janelle and Angie all disappeared without trace, often with only the barest of mentions (Catlin: I fired James.).

 Dr. Ben Samuels was a major character in the first season who simply stopped appearing.
 His plot arc was never resolved, and none of the other characters mention him again.
 This makes sense, considering he only existed in the mind of Tommy Westphall.

 Dr. Hugh Beale suffered this fate as well.